Assault Bike Intervals

 Rushing through the Assault Bike Intervals reduces the time your Quadriceps spends under tension — which is one of the main drivers of growth.
 Aim for a controlled 2-second lowering phase on every rep.

-Stopping completely during recovery.
+Stopping completely during recovery instead of spinning easy.

 During any pressing movement like the Assault Bike Intervals, this mistake reduces how effectively your Quadriceps can produce force.
 Focus on the muscle you're trying to work — if you can't feel your Quadriceps driving the movement, something is off.

-Poor seat height for optimal results.
+Poor seat height reducing power output.

 Losing hip position during the Assault Bike Intervals shifts the loading pattern away from your Quadriceps and can compress your lower back.
 Stay planted and let your Quadriceps do the work.